 Sponsors must submit an annual report to the Agency summarising the status of development of the medicine.

 Applications for marketing authorisation for designated orphan medicines are assessed by the Committee for Medicinal Products for Human Use (CHMP).
 Sponsors also need to submit an application for maintenance of the orphan designation in order to be eligible for the 10-year market exclusivity incentive.
+Sponsors may also need to submit an evaluation of orphan similarity.

 For more information, see activities after orphan designation.

-|The Agency encourages companies developing orphan medicines to check whether they can be classified as a micro, small or medium-sized enterprise (SME).
+The Agency encourages companies developing orphan medicines to check whether they can be classified as a micro, small or medium-sized enterprise (SME).
 These companies benefit from further incentives, including administrative and procedural assistance from the Agency's SME office and fee reductions.
-For more information, see SME office.|
+For more information, see SME office.